AndreaVitti/EcommerceBackendAPI/README.md

 ```

 ## Testing
 The endpoints of the API have been tested with the help of `Postman`.

+## Usage
-To test them yourself I highly suggest to install `Postman` and proceed to call the various CRUD operations.
+To use the project yourself I highly suggest to install `Postman` and proceed to check the various possible CRUD operations.\
+It's could also be benefitial to create a frontend accordingly.